givelotus/website/content/en/docs/specs/_index.md

 ---
-title: "Specifications"
+title: "Lotus Specifications"
 linkTitle: "Specifications"
-weight: 20
+weight: 50
 ---

 {{% pageinfo %}}
-This is the home of the Lotus technical documentation
+This is the main area for Lotus specifications.
+Some details are currently located in the bitcoin and bitcoincash specifications until they are merged with the main Lotus specifications.
 {{% /pageinfo %}}